-At the end of this past school year I attended my first Edcamp in HEBISD.
+At the end of this past school year I attended my first Edcamp in HEB ISD.
 How did I ever miss one of these before?!
 I could kick myself for not attending one sooner.
 But…I digress.
-Learning friends, if you’ve never attended one, sign up and attend.
+Educator and Professional Development friends, if you’ve never attended and EdCamp, sign up and attend at least one.
 It is an amazing opportunity to learn, connect with other educators, and grow.
-Mostly its a wonderful way to create your own point-of-need professional development.
+Mostly it’s a wonderful way to create your own personal, point-of-need professional development.
 You know?
 The kind you’re not forced to attend because somebody else said so or because you’re desperate to clock learning hours.
 I mean, if that’s you, there’s no shame.
-The point is to take advantage of learning opportunities that spark your own personal growth and development.
-After all, you, my learning friends, are responsible for your own learning.
+The point is to take advantage of learning opportunities that spark your own personal growth and development and to continue to invest in your own instructional capacity.
+After all, you, my life-long learning friends, are responsible for your own learning.
 Invest in you!

 Since I first began writing about my own learning journey, I realize I want to do that more because it helps me retain what I’ve learned.
 I don’t want to lose it, forget it, or not apply it.
 I’m a learner.
 I’d stay in school forever if it wasn’t costly, because I love learning.
 Like a sponge.
 But, I also know that you can only learn so much without applying before it begins to break down and become a distant memory.
 I have had the honor and privilege of learning for wonderful teacher, professors, administrators, and even not education leaders.
 I’ve decide I can learn from almost anyone.
 I try my best to find a way to make it applicable to my life whether personal or professional.
 So it is with Edcamps.

 So maybe you’re asking what an Edcamp is?
-I know I did because I had not idea.
-Here’s a great resource on what it’s all about from the Edcamp page to help you know if it’s for you or not, and I’m hoping hard you’ll see how it IS for you and worth attending.
+I know I did because I had no idea, no working frame of reference.
+Here’s a great resource on what it’s all about from the Edcamp page .
+It might help you know if it’s for you or not, and I’m hoping hard you’ll see how it IS for you and worth attending.

 Rather than inundate you with all the details of what I learned at this camp and as a way for me to practice more straightforward writing, I’ll be sharing the top 3-5 things I learned that I think might be most helpful to you.
 Below is part one – the general stuff you can take away.
 I’ll be sharing another post on the specific things I learned at this camp.